 B360 - Circle Boulder by Bicycle

-The leisurely, B360 and B180 self-guided rides will explore the city's extensive bike system of multi-use paths, protected bicycle lanes, buffered bike lanes and on-street bike lanes throughout the city and then return to Valmont Bike Park for a FREE, post-ride party with refreshments.
-The FREE, non-competitive bike ride is open to all ages and abilities and will take place rain or shine.
+The leisurely, 22-mile B360 and 11-mile B180 self-guided rides explore the city's extensive bike system of multi-use paths, protected bicycle lanes, buffered bike lanes and on-street bike lanes throughout the city.

 The interactive map below displays the routes.

 Riders are asked to remain on designated bike routes and yield to pedestrians and all other users.
 Cyclists should carry plenty of water and wear appropriate gear, including a helmet.
 Dogs are not allowed at this event.

 Please be cautious of potential flooding at the following underpasses: